karhoo/web-lib-demand/packages/demand-api/README.md

 # `Demand API`

-The **Demand API** is intended to be the standard way of working with Karhoo public API ([https://developer.karhoo.com/reference#karhoo-api-explorer](https://developer.karhoo.com/reference#karhoo-api-explorer))
+The **Demand API** provides the ability to contact Karhoo's public API and allows you to send and receive network calls and responses. ([https://developer.karhoo.com/reference#karhoo-api-explorer](https://developer.karhoo.com/reference#karhoo-api-explorer)).

+The **Demand API** is designed to enable it's consumers to integrate faster because they do not need to create their own complete network stack.

 ## Warnings